Jonathan L. Kotlier

 Healthcare and False Claims Act Matters:

-- Pathology lab sued in a qui tam action under the False Claims Act.
+- Pathology laboratory sued in a qui tam action under the False Claims Act.
 Negotiated a very favorable settlement with the U.S. Attorney’s Office and the Massachusetts Attorney General’s Office.

 - Regional health insurance plan in qui tam lawsuit alleging billing improprieties.
 Motion to Dismiss was granted.